kellyluo25/recollectives/_posts/2022-unfinished-thoughts.md

 - **attic-dwellers that live rent-free**: the things i should start charging rent for in my mind
 - **the genius of spotify playlists**
 - **spiritfarer:**
+- **fighting fire with fire**: the little fires everywhere in a pandemic year